FAQ about therapy

 Q. What should I do if I have questions before scheduling an intake?

-A. Contact Andrew or the staff therapist you’re interested in working with.
+A. Contact our practice manager or email the staff therapist you’re interested in working with.

 Accessibility questions